cawdevcoye/Exponential-Tree-Search/README.md

 Author: Chris W
 # Exponential Tree Search

-In the field of Combinatorics, finding solutions to specific problems is usually quite complicated.
+When dealing with combinatorial problems, finding solutions to specific questions is usually quite complicated.
 There isnt a single algorithm to find a given solution to an arbitrary combinatorial problem, and as such, finding fast solutions to unique combinatorial problems require domain specific algorithms.
 In general, these algorithms are based on unique properties associated with a given question, where the process of building a polynomial time algorithm revolves around utilizing those properties and building a solution with them.
 For particularly tricky problems, the process may require finding novel properties to utilize.

 The Exponential Tree Search algorithm was designed through the process of building a domain specific solution to a search problem, and is an example of a domain specific solution to a combinatorial problem.